 MEMS students take independent study courses for academic credit during junior and senior year, when they can count as upper level ME electives.
-To count as an ME elective there is a firm rule that the project must have an advisor on the MEMS faculty, and the project must have upper-level Mechanical Engineering content.
+To count as an ME elective (ME 39x or ME 49x) there is a firm rule that the project must have an advisor on the MEMS faculty, and the project must have upper-level Mechanical Engineering content.
+If the ME faculty advising a project agrees, Independent Studies can be taken during the sophomore year, without counting as an upper-level ME elective.